aky3dze/LITA-Projects/Customer Segmentation for a Subscription Service/README.md

 ## Project Overview
 This project analyses customer data for a subscription service to identify segments and trends.
-The report outlines key insights derived from customer subscription data using Microsoft Excel, SQL queries, and PowerBi.
+The report outlines key insights from customer subscription data using Microsoft Excel, SQL queries, and PowerBi.
 The analysis focuses on various aspects of customer behaviour, such as subscription retention, cancellations, revenue generation, and regional differences.

 ## Objectives